ibm-cloud-docs/openshift/openshift_firewall.md

         Replace &gt;<em>logDNA_public_IP&gt;</em> with the [LogDNA IP addresses](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-service-connection#network_outgoing_traffic).

 7. If you use load balancer services, ensure that all traffic that uses the VRRP protocol is allowed between worker nodes on the public and private interfaces. {{site.data.keyword.openshiftlong_notm}} uses the VRRP protocol to manage IP addresses for public and private load balancers.

+8. If you use Ingress or routes to expose apps in your cluster, allow incoming network traffic from [Cloudflare's IPv4 IPs](https://www.cloudflare.com/ips/){: external} on port 80 to the IP addresses of your router services so that the {{site.data.keyword.openshiftshort}} control plane can check the health of your routers.

 </br>